eth-cscs/pytorch-training/slides/src/3.1-more_on_training/section-slides.md

 We can add constraints on the model (model weights) via the loss function.

-This regularization puts constraints on the model weights:
+Regularization puts constraints on the model weights:

 * $L_2$ regularization encourages decay towards zero unless supported by data
 * $L_1$ regularization encourages sparsity (many weights close to zero)